sevagh/headbang.py/docs/index.md

 Strong beats are also associated with groove[[18]](#18), [[19]](#19), which ties in to the two beat tracking algorithms described previously.

-## 2D pose estimation with OpenPose
+## 2D motion with OpenPose

-The pose estimation component was inspired by the preprinted paper [[20]](#20), at a high level.
+The motion estimation component was inspired by the preprinted paper [[20]](#20), at a high level.
 That paper analyzes beat synchrony of salsa dancers' foot motion.
 The ideas borrowed were to:
 * Use OpenPose to get 2D coordinates for detected keypoints of the body parts of interest
 * Normalize the coordinates
 * Record the normalized coordinates per frame of the video